create3000/x_ite/docs/_posts/tutorials/introducing-x3d.md

 You can view X3D files from your local hard disk, or from the Internet.

+## Can a X3D Browser be used as VRML Viewer?

+- Yes a X3D browser can be uses as VRML viewer
+- Since X3D is the successor of VRML, an X3D browser is also a VRML viewer

 ## How can X3D be used on a Web page?

 - Fill Web page